minhn4/web-app-container/README.md

 # web-app-container
-Just a simple sample of web app container
+A sample of web app container